pato/patOS/REPORT.md

 contents of the window.
 This is powered by a backing TextBuffer.
 The window is what makes the drawing calls to the VGA driver.

+Windows are considered to be a per-process resource, with the exception that children will share their parent's window unless they request their own.
+Although they share it, the children cannot close the parent's window.

 ### TextBuffer

 Stores the characters and metadata in a buffer that's twice as big as the